airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Breached Data:

-Breached data that is publicly available for public viewing, typically from hibp or breach.vip
+Breached data that is publicly available for public viewing, typically from hibp or breach.vip; typically.

 ---